National & Public Holidays in Qatar 2026 Guide (Updated)

 • National Day (18 Dec): The biggest annual patriotic celebration features parades, military displays, concerts, fireworks, and public events.
 Expect road closures in certain areas of Doha and large crowds in popular viewing locations.
 If you’re a visitor, plan transport and accommodation well in advance.

-Global Holidays Observed in Qatar 2026
+Global Holidays observed in Qatar 2026

 Besides national dates, Qatar recognises some global observances.
 New Year and seasonal equinoxes appear in event calendars.
 International celebrations often have public events that attract residents and tourists.
 Check event listings for cultural programming and hotel offers.